What do great Japanese learners have in common?

 - Japanese dramas are just fun and entertaining.
 You can reserve them for times when you’re just too exhausted to do anything more intense (eg. like talking to your language partner or doing flashcards).

-- Dramas also tend to use natural conversational Japanese.
+- They also tend to use natural conversational Japanese.

 - Dramas aren’t out of reach for anyone—it’s possible to hear the Japanese you do know and infer the rest just by paying attention!

-- Dramas are a wonderful way to get culturally fluent.
+- Japanese dramas are a wonderful way to get culturally fluent.
 Talking about a popular Japanese drama is a great way to connect with Japanese friends.
 Just think about all the English conversations you wouldn’t be able to participate in if you didn’t know any celebrities.

 Tips on Learning Japanese with Dramas